-After all, Sven is the real floral designer who still regards Daisy as an “assistant,” even though she does most of the work while he is on the telephone trying to find more colors to add to his pallet of balloons or ribbons or note cards.
-Really, can the customers tell the difference between "Kansas Grain" and "Oklahoma Wheat?”
+After all, Sven is the real floral designer who still regards Daisy as an assistant, even though she does most of the work while he's on the telephone trying to find more colors to add to his palette of balloons or ribbons or note cards.
+Really, can the customers tell the difference between "Kansas Grain" and "Oklahoma Wheat"?
 And where does "Yellow Brick Road" fit into this scheme?
-"Fuzzy Wuzzy Brown?”
-“Ruffled Clam?”
-“Mauvelous?”
+"Fuzzy Wuzzy Brown"?
+"Ruffled Clam"?
+"Mauvelous"?

-Daisy has been working for Sven long enough to know that he really is the best floral designer in town, but not long enough to learn to tell the difference between the "Red Rose" and the "Rose Red" ribbon.
-What scares her though is that she is beginning to believe that there might actually be a difference.
+Daisy's been working for Sven long enough to know that he really is the best floral designer in town, but not long enough to learn to tell the difference between the "Red Rose" and the "Rose Red" ribbon.
+What scares her is that she's beginning to believe that there might actually be a difference.

-Flower Power only opens early so that the staff can be there to process early deliveries of incoming flowers.
+Flower Power opens early so that the staff can be there to process early deliveries of incoming flowers.
 Between deliveries, they often work on larger jobs like weddings and funerals.
-Since no one is getting married right away or has recently been deceased, Daisy is putting together mixed bouquets for guys who have some groveling to do with their respective wives when they get home.
+Since no one's getting married right away or has recently become deceased, Daisy is putting together mixed bouquets for guys who have some groveling to do with their respective wives when they get home.

-She only needs an estimate for now, so she tells Daisy what she has to spend, and what she basically wants done.
+She only needs an estimate for now, so she tells Daisy what she has to spend, and what she wants done.
 Sven listens quietly (for a change).
-He wants Daisy to take care of the business sort of business.
-He will do his thing later.
+He wants Daisy to take care of the business side of business.
+He'll do his thing later.

-Most of the "inert" materials are already in the shop; but she will still need to get a start on ordering all the white, white, white and more white flowers from the growers and wholesalers.
-White is always available, and is routine to floral designers, but still takes a bit of work to get rounded up.
+Most of the "inert" materials, like ribbons and floral wire, are already in the shop; but she'll still need to get a start on ordering all the white, white, white, and more white flowers from the growers and wholesalers.
+White is always available, and is routine to floral designers, but getting this much of it will take a bit of work.
 There are no "white flower rustlers" to gallop around and herd them up for you.

 As rushed as this project already is in regard to acquiring the materials, the actual assembly of the floral arrangements must wait until just days prior to the wedding.
 Flowers are too perishable to get an early start on.
-This will drag the fun out for the full two weeks.
+This will drag out the fun for the full two weeks.

 For now, Daisy determines what can be done within budget.
 Mrs. L. is happy with what she gets, and is open to suggestions for a bit more.
-She is sure there will be a lot of back and forth telephone calls practically up until the time that vows are exchanged, but Daisy gets enough information from this brief consultation to get started.
+Daisy's sure there'll be a lot of back and forth telephone calls practically up until the time that vows are exchanged, but she's got enough information from this brief consultation to get started.